Design your degree

 *Students currently enrolled can finish their degree in each program.

 For students who are interested in more than one subject, the following joint degree programs are provided:

 - Mathematical Economics B.Sc. degree

 - Mathematical Physics B.Sc. degree

-At the graduate level, faculty members supervise M.Sc. students through the Applied Modelling and Quantitative Methods (AMOD) program.
-In addition, a M.Sc. degree in Financial mathematics via a course based stream in the AMOD program is available.
+At the graduate level, faculty members supervise M.Sc. students through the Applied Modelling and Quantitative Methods (AMOD)program.
+In addition, a M.Sc. degree in Financial Analytics via a course-based stream in the AMOD program is available.
 Ph.D degrees are offered through the Trent-Queen’s collaboration graduate program.